SourLemonJuice/VRChat-OSC-Shell/README.md

 TODO, TODO, TODO, TODO

-Just some garbage, but it's works now
+Just some garbage, but it's works now.\
+I just want to make a tool for gaming temporarily